-The Chesapeake Bay is a plankton-driven ecosystem, the most important of which are the phytoplankters and autotrophic picoplankters, which represent the primary producers and the basis of all major food webs in these waters.
-The data set obtained in this project, combined with the previous data in the lower Chesapeake Bay Monitoring Program, will provide complete data sets on phytoplankton composition and trends, picoplankton abundance and productivity in the lower Chesapeake Bay to date.
+The Chesapeake Bay is a plankton-driven ecosystem, the most important of which are the phytoplankters and autotrophic picoplankters, which represent the primary food and oxygen producers and the basis of all major food webs in these waters.
+The data set obtained in this project, combined with the previous data in the lower Chesapeake Bay Monitoring Program, will provide data sets on phytoplankton composition and trends and picoplankton abundance in the lower Chesapeake Bay to date.
 This project is designed to be an integral component of the CBP to associate relationships between the living resources and the water quality variables.

-Long-term trend analysis of this data set will provide information regarding associations that may have direct relationships to management decisions concerning nutrient entry into this region.
+Long-term trend analysis of this data set will continue to provide information regarding associations that may have direct relationships to management decisions concerning nutrient entry into this region (Marshall et al. 2003, 2006, 2008, 2009).
 In addition, this data may determine specific relationships between the major producers (phytoplankton and picoplankton) in Chesapeake Bay to specific food web constituents and trophic exchanges in the system.
 Justification for this design is based on long term monitoring plans concerned with the ecological status and health of the Chesapeake Bay system.